monero-project/monero/README.md

 `rlwrap bin/monero-wallet-cli --wallet-file /path/to/wallet`

 Note: rlwrap will save things like your seed and private keys, if you supply them on prompt.
 You may want to not use rlwrap when you use simplewallet to restore from seed, etc.

-# Contributing

-If you want to help out, see [CONTRIBUTING](CONTRIBUTING.md) for a set of guidelines.

 # Debugging